 When you select Generation 2, you can change the boot order of the VM in the Firmware section of the settings window.
 You can also review the detailed boot record of the selected device.

-In Generation 1, there is a BIOS option to install operating systems that do not support UEFI.
+Generation 1 has a BIOS option to install operating systems that do not support UEFI.
 You can configure one of the CD, IDE, network card, and floppy devices in boot order as primary in the BIOS settings.

 Step 3: Security

-Microsoft UEFI Certificate Authority: When you install Linux-based operating systems such as Ubuntu, Debian, you should select this option to enable secure boot in the VM.
+- Microsoft UEFI Certificate Authority: When you install Linux-based operating systems such as Ubuntu, and Debian, you should select this option to enable secure boot in the VM.

 After enabling virtualized TPM (Trusted Platform Module) for your VM in the Encryption Support tab, you can encrypt your virtual HDD using BitLocker.
 Thus, your virtual disk with the VHDX extension will not work on other Hyper-V guest machines.